 Many definitions and texts imply that language is speech alone, or speech and writing; that is, codes based on words.
 Language certainly involves producing and receiving information (speaking or signing and listening or watching) and decoding and coding text (reading and writing), but it is also more.
 Recognition of the legitimacy of the native sign languages of Deaf communities has extended this definition to include signs.
 Sign languages are manual visual-spatial languages that are not derived from the language spoken by the surrounding hearing culture, although many sign languages have elements drawn from that culture.
 Signs are visual symbols constructed with particular elements, including facial expression.
-All natural signed languages show the structural properties of human languages even though they have evolved independently of spoken language: "The visual-gestural-(tactual) (sign) medium is biologically normal and universal.
-Probably every known group of non-speaking deaf people observed around the world uses some sign language to communicate with hearing relatives and friends' (World Federation of the Deaf, n.d.).
+All natural signed languages show the structural properties of human languages even though they have evolved independently of spoken language: 'The visual-gestural-(tactual) (sign) medium is biologically normal and universal.
+Probably every known group of non-speaking deaf people observed around the world uses some sign language, and even isolated deaf individuals have been observed to develop a sign language to communicate with hearing relatives and friends' (World Federation of the Deaf, n.d.).